Ericsson/codechecker_bazel/README.md

 We need the following tools:

 - Git 2 or newer (we use 2.36)
-- Bazel in between version 4 and 6 (we recommend version 6.5.0)
+- Bazel 6, not yet bazel 7 (we recommend version 6.5.0)
 - Clang 16 or newer (we use 16), we use clang-tidy
 - Python 3.8 or newer (we use 3.11)
 - CodeChecker 6.23 or newer (we use 6.23.0)